Lake Palmdale, Los Angeles County, CA – Bird List

 Compiled by Callyn Yorke

 The following is a list of all birds known to have occurred at Lake Palmdale since 1986, when I began systematic surveys within the boundaries of the property.
-The list is currently at 265 species, including five introduced taxa which have become naturalized in the region.
+The list is currently at 266 species, including five introduced taxa which have become naturalized in the region.
 Several species on the list, categorized as rare or vagrant, were reported by other observers during this time period; those records have been included, although in some cases (e.g. Mountain Quail, Neotropic Cormorant, Lewis’s Woodpecker, Wrentit, and Scott’s Oriole) sufficient documentation has not been obtained.*

 To some extent, the distribution and abundance of birds at Lake Palmdale reflects significant habitat modifications through the years.
 Prior to the middle 1990’s, for example, there was a more extensive stand of cottonwood (Populus fremontii) in the southern section of the property than what occurs today.
 Consequently, comparatively few flycatcher (Empidonax spp.), warbler (Setophaga spp.) and vireo (Vireo spp.) species have been found at Lake Palmdale in recent years.
 Flooding of the marsh, shorelines and related water management practices, has impacted the number and variety of aquatic bird species, sometimes increasing breeding habitat for them (e.g. Western and Clark’s Grebe), while decreasing habitat for other species, (e.g. Black-crowned Night Heron, Sora, Marsh Wren and Yellow-headed Blackbird).
-Regular stocking of the lake with trout attracts Double-crested Cormorant and Osprey.
+Regular stocking of the lake with trout attracts transients and winter visitants, e.g. Double-crested Cormorant, Osprey and Bald Eagle.
 Expanded open water acreage supports large flocks of wintering waterfowl, in addition to species relatively uncommon elsewhere in the Antelope Valley, e.g. Horned Grebe (Podiceps auritus) and loons (Gavia spp.).
 The proximity of Lake Palmdale to the Waste Management landfill, results in large flocks of California Gull, together with less common species, such as Herring and Glaucous-winged Gull, using the lake as a roosting and staging area in winter and spring, respectively.

 Systematics and nomenclature used herein, follow the American Ornithologists Society (AOS) Checklist of Birds of North and Middle America, including the most recent supplement (2019).
 Taxonomic hierarchies, i.e. Order and Family, together with the location of species within a sequence, represent both the relative antiquity (presumed oldest forms listed first) and relatedness within and among the groups based on the fossil record and comparisons of molecular, morphological and behavioral characteristics.
 In some cases, e.g. Passeriformes, taxonomic groupings are highly speculative and await further study for clarification.
 Avian systematics, which rests upon conceptual foundations of Biological Science (i.e. Genetics, Evolution, Ecology and Biogeography), is one of the most dynamic and controversial fields of inquiry within the Life Sciences.
 It is likely that the current arrangement of taxa, as well as some assigned binomials (genus & species) will be the subject of multiple revisions in the years to come.